Computer Information Systems Technology

 CIS 214 : Security Analysis (PEN Testing)

 This course introduces students to the concept of security analysis, or penetration testing, of information systems.
 Students will evaluate the security of a computer system or network, assessing security risks from the position of a potential attacker.
 Emphasis is on identifying security flaws and providing technical solutions.
-Offered only on the Shoals campus in the spring semester.

 Credits